jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 ##### `-w or --welcomemessage`
 A "welcome message" to display in the Client chat window on connect.
 Can be given as a string or filename, and can contain HTML.
+When a path is used, the full path must be accessible by the `jamulus` Linux user.
+If not accessible, the literal path (rather than its contents) will appear.

 ##### `--serverpublicip`
 The public IP address of the Server if connecting to a Directory behind the same NAT.
 See [the Directories guide](Directories) for further information.